Site last updated: Monday, August 17, 2026

 This article is one in a series of articles about what life looks like in Butler County ahead of the nation’s 250th anniversary on July 4, 2026.
 Stories in this series aim to showcase what it’s like to live, work, play and serve in Butler County during this moment in history.

-Volunteering for all the county's companies, which include Musical Theatre Guild and Hobnob Theatre Co., could increase that number.
+Volunteering for all the county’s theater companies, which include Musical Theatre Guild of Butler and Hobnob Theatre Company, could increase that number.

-“It becomes your home,” Moore said of the theatre.
-“I can’t tell you how many times I pull out my house keys to get into the theatre.”
+“It becomes your home,” Moore said of the theater.
+“I can’t tell you how many times I pull out my house keys to get into the theater.”

-“Whatever amount of time you think it takes to do something in the theatre, you should probably double or triple that number,” said Ken Smith, co-founder of Hobnob.
+“Whatever amount of time you think it takes to do something in the theater, you should probably double or triple that number,” said Ken Smith, co-founder of Hobnob.

-No matter the time, members of Butler’s theatre companies said there is a desire to create something bigger than themselves and serve Butler.
+No matter the time, members of Butler’s theater companies said there is a desire to create something bigger than themselves and serve Butler.

 And regardless of which company you get involved in, according to Matt Leslie, there is a nurturing community waiting for you.